 8 miles of trails lead hikers into the mountains and oak forests of the park, including a trail to the US-Mexico international border.

-Last year saw the installation of new exhibits and museum pieces.
-Be sure to visit us to see the new exhibits about the Coronado expedition, the legacy of Spanish and Native American cultures in the region, and the natural history of Coronado National Memorial.
+Exhibits and museum pieces tell the story of the Coronado expedition, the legacy of European and Indigenous cultures in the region, and the natural history of Coronado National Memorial.